 Sometimes a new starter may not be fully productive from anywhere between 6-12 months.
 But, if induction is done early enough, the time to competency can be reduced if it's delivered at the right time and in the right way.
 So what's the right way?
 It's time to start thinking about the future with multi-device onboarding.
 When you know that your staff quite easily have a laptop, smartphone and/or a tablet in this day and age, you need to bring the learning to them.
-By making the program fully accessible not just on laptops, but across tablets and smartphones, you would be giving your new hires the chance to jumpstart their training before they even come into the office on Monday morning.
+By making the programme fully accessible not just on laptops, but across tablets and smartphones, you would be giving your new hires the chance to jumpstart their training before they even come into the office on Monday morning.

 On-the-go accessibility prevents poor customer service (and loss of sales)

-It's been documented that it costs organizations in the US and UK $37 billion a year when employees don't understand their jobs- that's a huge loss!
-So let's say you've just created an onboarding program for your retail staff at your telecomm company.
+It's been documented that it costs organisations in the US and UK $37 billion a year when employees don't understand their jobs- that's a huge loss!
+So let's say you've just created an onboarding programme for your retail staff at your telecomm company.
 You want to equip them with appropriate information about the company, its cultural values and the expectations of their roles and responsibilities.
 Often, induction can also include product knowledge training.
 Lack of knowledge, or even access to this knowledge increase the risks of mistakes or poor customer service when dealing with customers.
-By giving your newbies access to their onboarding program via multi-devices, they could be in the lunch room thinking, "I'm not feeling confident about the details of this new groovy tablet that was just launched," - and they could open up their training on their own smartphone to find that reference point, extending their learning on-the-job.
+By giving your newbies access to their onboarding programme via multi-devices, they could be in the lunch room thinking, "I'm not feeling confident about the details of this new groovy tablet that was just launched," - and they could open up their training on their own smartphone to find that reference point, extending their learning on-the-job.
 That accessibility to their learning offers a wide variety of resources available at the touch of their fingertips.

 Bonus perk: Connect new employees with each other through an online social learning platform, using multi-channels and platforms.
-Connecting your multi-device onboarding program through a compatible LMS with social learning capabilities, gives your new hires a chance to find colleagues and mentors within the organization who can offer advice or feedback.
+Connecting your multi-device onboarding programme through a compatible LMS with social learning capabilities, gives your new hires a chance to find colleagues and mentors within the organisation who can offer advice or feedback.
 What's even better is when your LMS is multi-device compatible as well.
 It's time to think bigger picture with your onboarding.

 Break the mould with engaging onboarding to reduce staff turnover